spatineo/geoe3-quality-dashboard/README.md

 # geoe3-quality-dashboard
 GeoE3 quality dashboard - method for scoring services using metadata and monitoring information.
 You can read more about the project at https://geoe3.eu/ and https://geoe3platform.eu/geoe3/

+## Data flow of the program, from Python to Power BI

+The program requires the following input :
+- JSON structure file path;
+- service ID number ;
+- xml metadata file path ;
+- cvs quality evaluation file from GeoE3 quality software path ;
+- cvs interoperability map / maturity model path.

+Output of the program is :
+- 5 cvs files for the metrics / measures / elements / dimensions / viewpoints.

+Input in the Power BI dashboard :
+- 5 cvs files for the metrics / measures / elements / dimensions / viewpoints ;
+- cvs interoperability map / maturity model path.

 ## Starting point

 Start implementation with a subset of metrics and a single service.
 The service chosen is the Norwegian building service.